FinweLtd/doc-livesync-all/docs/articles/resolution.md

 the display pixels are really small and you need lots of them to draw a wide image.
 But your computer cannot magically recreate the detail that was permanently lost when we scaled down the original image.
-Hence, its only option is to copy same (or interpolated) pixels that it loaded from the file side by side to create a larger image (a scaled up version).
-This resulting image on screen will indeed have lots of pixels, meaning that it has high *screen resolution* ie. large size, but its *image resolution* would still be really low (very little detail).
+Hence, its only option is to copy same (or interpolated) pixels that it loaded from the file side by side to create a larger image ie. a scaled up version.
+This resulting image on screen will indeed have lots of pixels, only meaning that it has high *screen resolution* ie. large size.
+Its *image resolution* would still be really low ie. very little detail.

 To make such a blurry image look good, you must either increase detail (image resolution) or decrease size (screen resolution).
 This is what *spatial resolution*, which we briefly mentioned